 Keep reading for some tips on how to effect positive change in your life.

 “Your life does not get better by chance.
 It gets better by change.” – Jim Rohn

-It’s scary, exciting, and unpredictable, but most of all its necessary.
-Think back on your life and your routine 20 years ago.
+It’s scary, exciting, and unpredictable, but most of all it’s necessary.

 How to change your life in 10 Ways

 Are any of those things the same as they are today?